 Every day, we experience uncertainty, risks, and emotional exposure, all of which define what it means to be vulnerable or to dare greatly.
 Brené Brown dispels the cultural myth that vulnerability is weakness and argues that it is, in truth, our most accurate measure of courage.

-Make Your Bed: Little Things That Can Change Your Life... and Maybe the World
+22. Make Your Bed: Little Things That Can Change Your Life... and Maybe the World

 Author: Admiral William H. McRaven

-"If you want to change the world, start off by making your bed."
+"If you want to change the world, start by making your bed."
 In his book, Admiral William H. McRaven shares the ten principles he learned during Navy Seal training that helped him overcome many challenges, not just in his training but also in his life.
 You'll read practical advice and words of encouragement to inspire you to achieve more, even in life's darkest moments.

-Big Magic: Creative Living Beyond Fear
+23. Big Magic: Creative Living Beyond Fear

 Author: Elizabeth Gilbert

-Dare to Lead
+24. Dare to Lead

 Author: Brené Brown

 What does leadership mean to you?
-Brené Brown argues that leadership is not about titles, status and power over people.
+Brené Brown argues that leadership is not about titles, status, and power over people.
 Rather, it is about holding yourself accountable for recognizing and developing the potential you see in people and ideas.
-Check out this book if you want to learn how to lead, choose courage and make a difference.
+Check out this book if you want to learn how to lead, choose courage, and make a difference.

-Best Books on Critical Thinking
+Best Critical Thinking Books

-Crucial Conversations: Tools for Talking When Stakes Are High
+25. Crucial Conversations: Tools for Talking When Stakes Are High

 Authors: Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler, Stephen R. Covey

-“When stakes are high, opinions vary, and emotions run strong, you have three choices: Avoid a crucial conversation and suffer the consequences; handle the conversation badly and suffer the consequences, or read Crucial Conversations and discover how to communicate best when it matters most.”
-Gain the tools you need to step up to life's sticky situations, say what’s on your mind and achieve the positive resolutions you can be proud of.
+When stakes are high, opinions vary, and emotions run strong, it can be easy to avoid crucial conversations and suffer the consequences.
+Instead, discover how to best communicate in life's sticky situations.
+Say what’s on your mind and achieve positive resolutions you can be proud of.

-Surrounded by Idiots
+26. Surrounded by Idiots

 Author: Thomas Erikson

 Have you ever felt like you're "surrounded by idiots?"
 In this best-seller, you'll find a simple, yet ground-breaking method for better understanding the personalities of the people you communicate with.
 You'll discover four personality types (Red, Blue, Green, and Yellow) and learn how to adjust the way you speak and share information to ensure everyone's success.
-It's a win-win!

-Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones
+27. Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones

 Author: James Clear

-"Tiny changes, remarkable results!"
-If you're someone who wants to improve every day, this book is for you.
-You'll discover practical strategies for forming good habits, breaking bad ones, and mastering small behaviors that lead to remarkable results.
-Learn how to change bad habits through psychology and neuroscience with this easy-to-understand guide to designing your environment for success.
+Tiny changes can lead to remarkable results!
+If you want to improve a little bit every day, this book is for you.
+You'll discover practical strategies for forming good habits, breaking bad ones, and mastering small behaviors that lead to big results.
+This easy-to-understand guide uses psychology and neuroscience to help readers design their environment for success.

-Thinking, Fast and Slow
+28. Thinking, Fast and Slow

 Author: Daniel Kahneman

-The Energy Bus: 10 Rules to Fuel Your Life, Work, and Team with Positive Energy
+29. The Energy Bus: 10 Rules to Fuel Your Life, Work, and Team with Positive Energy

 Author: Jon Gordon